MHickey2/Wannabe-Healthy/README.md

 ###  17. Signup Page   <a name="signuppage"></a>

 On the Signup Page, a new user can sign up for the Wannabe Healthy website by filling out and submitting the form.
+On registering they will be assigned a Profile for the site.

 <br>